GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-networking-d-separate-envs/README.md

 The latter set is explained in the [Customization](#customizations) sections below, and the full list can be found in the [Variables](#variables) table at the bottom of this document.

+### Using delayed billing association for projects

+This configuration is possible but unsupported and only exists for development purposes, use at your own risk:

+- temporarily switch `billing_account.id` to `null` in `globals.auto.tfvars.json`
+- for each project resources in the project modules used in this stage (`dev-spoke-project`, `prod-spoke-project`)
+  - apply using `-target`, for example
+    `terraform apply -target 'module.prod-spoke-project.google_project.project[0]'`
+  - untaint the project resource after applying, for example `terraform untaint 'module.prod-spoke-project.google_project.project[0]'`
+- go through the process to associate the billing account with the two projects
+- switch `billing_account.id` back to the real billing account id
+- resume applying normally

 ### Running the stage

 Once provider and variable values are in place and the correct user is configured, the stage can be run: